jonathantompson/matlabnoise/README.md

 This will produce the ``_matlabnoise.so`` output.
 From this you can then run the test script.

 ```
+sudo apt-get install python-matplotlib
 python test_python.py
 ```

 (note you will need matplotlib and numpy in order to run the test results.)
-For python 3.x obviously run the ``compile_python3_unix.sh`` script instead.
+For python 3.x obviously run the ``compile_python3.5_unix.sh`` script instead.